 FMCSA officials provide update on drug clearinghouse, driver training rules

-Officials with the Federal Motor Carrier Safety Administration gave drivers an in-person update on the status of major changes to drug clearinghouse and driver training rules.
+LOUISVILLE, Ky. – Officials with the Federal Motor Carrier Safety Administration used the Mid-America Trucking Show to give drivers an in-person update on the status of major changes to drug clearinghouse and driver training rules.

-Joe DeLorenzo, director of the agency’s office of enforcement and compliance, and Larry Minor, deputy administrator in the agency’s office of policy, spent about an hour briefing industry professionals on some upcoming deadlines for the recent rules changes.
+Joe DeLorenzo, director of the agency’s office of enforcement and compliance, and Larry Minor, deputy administrator in the agency’s office of policy, spent about an hour on March 28 briefing industry professionals on some upcoming deadlines for the recent rules changes.

 The webpage provides information about the clearinghouse, including a fact sheet, a list of frequently asked questions, and a place where truck drivers can sign up to receive email updates about the regulation, which is set to be implemented on Jan.
 6, 2020.